connexcs/docs/docs/apps/architecture/script.md

 === "Basic"

     1. To add a script, login to your Control Panel.
-Click on IDE :material menu-right: +, and select `Scriptforge`.
+Click on IDE :material-menu-right: +, and select `Scriptforge`.
     <img src= "/apps/img/app_scriptforge1.png" width= "400">

     2. Specify the script **Name**.